IB Primary Years Programme Update

 Central Idea: Ideas, feelings, beliefs, and values are expressed when people align themselves with issues, movements and causes.

-Our fifth graders have completed their Exhibition unit of inquiry!
-The Exhibition is an in-depth research action project, during which students worked in small, collaborative groups to utilize the inquiry process and research a topic they were passionate about.
-Students also decided how they could take action based on their learning.
-When their inquiry was complete, Exhibition Groups shared their learning by presenting to Wade King students in their classrooms and to families during our Exhibition Night.
-This year Exhibition Night was on Wednesday, March 20th from 6:30-7:30 pm.
+Our fifth graders have begun their Exhibition unit of inquiry!
+The Exhibition is an in-depth research action project, during which students work in small, collaborative groups to utilize the inquiry process and research a topic they are passionate about.
+Student also decide how they can take action based on their learning.
+When their inquiry is complete, 5th grade students will share their learning with Wade King students and families by presenting in classrooms and at their Exhibition Night.
+This year Exhibition Night at Wade King will be on Wednesday, March 20th from 6:30-7:30 pm.
+All Wade King parents and community members are invited to attend!